-Congenital and gravitational settling of the brows (brow ptosis) causes forehead lines, low or asymmetric brows, and redundancy in the upper lids, particularly laterally (temporal hooding).
-Botulinum toxin and fillers can be useful in helping manage mild brow ptosis and forehead wrinkling.
-However, with time, this becomes less effective and surgical options must be considered.
-Browpexy through an upper eyelid incision, direct brow lifting, and endoscopic brow and forehead elevation are the three most common approaches used in our practice.
+Congenital and gravitational settling of the brows (brow ptosis) causes forehead lines, low or asymmetric brows, and redundancy in skin of the upper eyelids.
+With age, the temporal, or outermost, aspect of the brow is the first to succumb to weakness and brow ptosis, leaving heavier skin sagging on the outside of the upper eyelids.
+This can also create deep wrinkles at the outside corner of the eyelids.
+Neuromodulators, such as Botox®, can be useful in helping manage mild brow ptosis and forehead wrinkling.
+However, with time, this becomes less effective, and surgical options must be considered.

-Browpexy is typically used to stabilize the brow, with little effect on the forehead.
-This technique uses a suture or device to attach the deep brow tissues to the skull bone through an upper lid incision.
-Upper lid skin is usually excised as well.
+Browpexy is typically used to stabilize the brow, and has little effect on the position of the forehead.
+This technique uses a suture or bioabsorbable device to fixate the deep brow tissue to an improved position through an upper eyelid crease blepharoplasty incision.

 Endoscopic Brow Lift